 What Is the NCAA?

 The NCAA is the National Collegiate Athletic Association.
 It's the major governing body for intercollegiate athletics.
 More than 1200 colleges and universities are members of the NCAA.
-It's a "non-profit" organization whose revenue in 2012-2013 was $912 million.
+It's a "non-profit" organization that brings in roughly one billion dollars in revenue each year.

 What Are the NCAA's Responsibilities?

 The NCAA's primary responsibilities are to oversee championships and to enforce and establish rules for its member institutions.
 Many NCAA rules deal with financial aid for athletes, recruiting, and determining athlete eligibility.
 Additionally, the NCAA is responsible for changes to the rules of some of the sports that it governs.